dvdbrnds/edsteward-monorepo/docs/MULTI_TENANT_AWS_DEPLOYMENT.md

 # Multi-Tenant SAML Deployment on AWS

-This guide covers deploying RegulatoryTrackr as a multi-tenant SaaS application on AWS with SAML authentication support.
+This guide covers deploying EdSteward as a multi-tenant SaaS application on AWS with SAML authentication support.

 ## Architecture Overview